Machairodontinae: Vocalizations

 Comparisons of the hyoid bones of Smilodon and lions show that the former, and possibly other machairodonts, could potentially have roared like their modern relatives.
-A 2023 study suggested that while machairodonts had the same number of hyoid bones as "roaring" cats, their shape was closer to that of "purring" cats.
+However, a 2023 study suggested that while machairodonts had the same number of hyoid bones as "roaring" cats, their shape was closer to that of "purring" cats.

 Social behavior

 Smilodon

 A 2009 study compared the ratios of social and solitary carnivores in reserves in South Africa and Tanzania with those of fossils of California's La Brea tar pits, a well-known fossil bed from the Pleistocene, and how they responded to recorded sounds of dying prey, to infer whether Smilodon was social or not.
 At one time, the La Brea tar pits consisted of deep tar in which animals became trapped.
 As they died, their calls attracted predators, which in turn also became caught.
 It is considered the best Pleistocene fossil bed in North America for the number of animals caught and preserved in the tar, and may be similar to the situation created in the study.
 The assumption was that solitary carnivores would not approach the sources of such sounds, because of the danger of confrontation with other predators.
 Social carnivores, such as lions, have few other predators to fear, and will readily attend these calls.
 The study concluded that this latter situation most closely fit the ratio of animals found at the La Brea tar pits, and therefore that Smilodon was most likely social.